tkem/mopidy-internetarchive/docs/config.rst

    Audio file formats, in order of preference.

-   Thid entry contains a list of Internet Archive media formats.
+   This entry contains a list of Internet Archive media formats.
 By default, only streaming formats are requested.
 Note that the Internet Archive also contains a large number of high-quality media files in FLAC_ format, but for sake of bandwidth (both your's and